 2. Employee Engagement Programs

 Employees are more likely to be satisfied when they are engaged in their work.
-Employee engagement programs cost your company almost nothing.
+EnterpriseAlumni helps build employee engagement programs that would cost your company almost nothing.

 Quiet Quitting is following The Great Resignation.
 Quiet Quitting is a term that describes disengaged employees.
 Your company has no forward movement when your employees are not engaged in the retail business.